woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v3/_webhooks.md

 ### Logging ###

-Requests/responses are logged as comments on the webhook custom post type.
+Requests/responses are logged using the WooCommerce loggin system.
 Each delivery log includes:

 * Request duration.
 * Request URL, method, headers, and body.
 * Response Code, message, headers, and body.

-Only the 25 most recent delivery logs are kept in order to reduce comment table bloat.

 After 5 consecutive failed deliveries (as defined by a non HTTP 2xx response code), the webhook is disabled and must be edited via the REST API to re-enable.

-Delivery logs can be fetched through the REST API endpoint or in code using `WC_Webhook::get_delivery_logs()`.
+Delivery logs can be accessed in "WooCommerce" > "Status" > "Logs".

 ### Visual interface ###

-You can find the Webhooks interface going to "WooCommerce" > "Settings" > "API" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.
+You can find the Webhooks interface going to "WooCommerce" > "Settings" > "Advanced" > "Webhooks", see our [Visual Webhooks docs](https://docs.woocommerce.com/document/webhooks/) for more details.

 ## Webhook properties ##